spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-gift-cards-feature.md

 {% info_block warningBox "Verification" %}

-- Make sure that a valid gift card code can be added and removed from the cart by submitting the cart code form (activated by the previous step).
+- Make sure a valid gift card code can be added and removed from cart by submitting the cart code form.
-- Make sure cart code can be applied with cart actions AJAX mode enabled.
+- Make sure a cart code can be applied with the cart actions AJAX mode enabled.

 {% endinfo_block %}